codedKlavier/hello-world/README.md

 # hello-world

-I like Java-both programming in it an drinking it!
+I like Java-both programming in it and drinking it!